William Miller (first baseman)

-William Miller (fl.
-19th century) was a professional baseball player.
-He played in one game in Major League Baseball for the Washington Nationals of the National Association in June 1872, as a first baseman.
+William Miller was an amateur baseball player in Washington D.C.
+He played in one professional Major League Baseball baseball game, for the Washington Nationals of the National Association in June 1872, as a first baseman.
 He collected one hit, a single, in four plate appearances.
 He had 12 putouts and committed one error in his ten innings in the field.
-The Nationals lost the game, their final game of the 1872 season (they played only eleven games, finishing in last place with a 0-11 record).
+The Nationals lost the game, their final game of the 1872 season (they played only eleven games, finishing in last place with an 0-11 record).